 Exempt Employees.
-Employees classified as exempt are ineligible for overtime pay, in accordance with State and Federal law.
-Generally, employees occupying full-time executive, administrative and professional positions are classified as exempt.
-All exempt employees receive a bimonthly salary as compensation for the services they perform.
-Exempt employees are expected to regularly work whatever hours are necessary to fulfill their job responsibilities and are not eligible to receive overtime pay.
-Exempt employees are eligible for all other employee benefits described in this manual.
+Employees classified as exempt meet specific tests established by the Fair Labor Standards Act (FLSA) and applicable state law and are ineligible for overtime pay requirements..
+All exempt employees receive a semimonthly salary as compensation for the services they perform.
+The basic premise of exempt status is that exempt employees are expected to regularly work whatever hours are necessary to fulfill their job responsibilities and are not eligible to receive overtime pay..

 Nonexempt (Hourly) Employees.
 Employees classified as nonexempt are eligible for overtime pay, in accordance with state and federal law.
 Generally, employees occupying support staff positions are classified as nonexempt.
-Nonexempt employees are compensated based on actual hours worked and are further classified as follows:
+Nonexempt employees are compensated based on actual hours worked.

 Regular Full-time.
-Regular, full-time, nonexempt employees are those who regularly work a minimum of forty (40) hours per week on a continuous basis.
-All regular, full-time employees are eligible for all employee benefits described in this manual.
+Regular, full-time, employees are those who are scheduled to regularly work no less than 100% of the scheduled work hours in a workweek (not less than 40 hours.).
+The employee may be exempt or non-exempt.
+All regular, full-time employees are eligible for all employee benefits described in this manual unless otherwise stated.

-Part-time Employees.
-Part-time employees are those who work less than forty (40) hours per week.
-Part-time employees are not eligible for benefits, including, but not limited to holiday pay or medical and dental benefits.
+Regular Part-time Employees.
+Part-time employees are those who are scheduled to work less than forty (40) hours per week.
+Unless otherwise stated, Part-time employees are not eligible for benefits, including, but not limited to holiday pay or medical and dental benefits.

-Temporary Employees Temporary employees are those who are employed for short-term assignments.
-Generally, short-term assignments will be three months or less.
-Temporary employees are not eligible for medical or dental benefits.PROBATIONARY PERIOD
+Temporary Employees.
+Temporary employees are those who are employed for short-term assignments to work on a specific need of the Academic Senate.
+Temporary employees will not receive any benefits unless specifically authorized in writing.

+INTRODUCTORY PERIOD

-Unless there is a specific exclusion, the first three months of continuous employment at the Academic Senate, during which all employees learn their responsibilities and get acquainted with fellow employees at the Academic Senate, is considered a probationary period.
-During this time the employee will also have a chance to decide whether he or she is happy with the job, and the supervisor will have the opportunity to determine whether the employee is adapting to the new job at the Academic Senate.
+The first 90 days of continuous employment at the Academic Senate, during which all employees learn their responsibilities and get acquainted with fellow employees at the Academic Senate, is considered an introductory period.
+During this time the employee will also have a chance to decide whether he or she is happy with the job, and the supervisor will have the opportunity to determine whether the employee is adapting to and suitable for the new job at the Academic Senate.

+At any time during this first 90 days, employees may resign.
+If, during this period, employee work habits, attitude, attendance, performance or other relevant factors do not measure up to our standards, the Academic Senate may terminate employment.

-At the close of the probationary period, the employee will receive a performance review addressing his or her strengths and weaknesses.
-If the probationary period is successful, the employee will be given the opportunity to establish personal goals and objectives that address the areas of concern identified by the supervisor and identify the steps necessary to improve upon those areas.
+At the close of the introductory period, the employee will receive a performance review addressing his or her strengths and weaknesses.
+If the introductory period is successful, the employee will be given the opportunity to establish personal goals and objectives that address the areas of concern identified by the supervisor and identify the steps necessary to improve upon those areas.
 The employee will also be given the opportunity to express any recommendations the employee may have to improve the efficiency of the Academic Senate.

-As indicated above, employment subsequent to the probationary period remains employment at-will.
-The employee and the Academic Senate are free, at any

-time, with or without advance notice, and with or without "cause," to end the employment relationship.
+Completion of the introductory period does not guarantee continued employment for any specified period of time, nor does it require that an employee be discharged only for cause.
+Completion of the introductory period also does not imply that employees now have a contract of employment with the Academic Senate.
+Successful completion of the introductory period does not alter the at-will employment relationship.

 PERFORMANCE EVALUATIONS

 The supervisor will review the employee’s performance each year and discuss the review in private.
-Each employee will receive the first performance evaluation at the conclusion of the probationary period.
+Each employee will receive the first performance evaluation at the conclusion of the introductory period.
 After that review, the employee’s performance will be reviewed at least once a year, usually after the anniversary of the hire date.
+Such evaluation may not occur exactly on the anniversary date, but thereabout, at the discretion of the supervisor or manager.